Carrying a balance on your credit card can cost you, but when it’s impossible to avoid, some cards work better than others.

 Best credit cards for carrying a balance:

 - Citi® Diamond Preferred® Card

 The best cards to have if you must carry a balance offer introductory periods in which you pay no interest – and some of those cards come with the same offer for balance transfers.

 If you have a large outstanding balance and want to pay it off interest-free, choose a card that offers a 0% intro period for balance transfers and use that card.
 If you don’t have any other balances you need to pay down, you’ll be fine with a card that offers a number of months interest-free.
 Here are some cards that will work for either situation.

 - The Slate Edge has a 0% introductory period of 12 months (then 14.99% to 23.74% variable) on purchases and balance transfers.

 - If you need to transfer another balance to the card and you do it during the first 60 days, you’ll pay $5 or 3% (whichever is greater), then $5 or 5% after that.

 Citi Simplicity Card

-- The Citi Simplicity offers a 0% introductory period of 18 months (then 14.74% to 24.74% variable) on both purchases and balance transfers.
+- The Citi Simplicity offers a 0% introductory period of 21 months on balance transfers and 12 months on purchases (then 14.74% to 24.74% variable)

 - If you want to make a balance transfer at the promotion rate, you must do it within the first four months, and you’ll pay a fee of $5 or 3% (whichever is greater).